SylviaRemington/car-ninja/README.md

 ### Deployed Game: wait for it... wait for it...

 Instructions:
-- First item (1) Click on Start Game Button to commence the game
+- (1) Click on Start Game Button to commence the game
-- Second item (2) Click cars to score points
+- (2) Click cars to score points
-- Third item (3) Score 17+ points in 15 seconds to win!
+- (3) Score 17+ points in 15 seconds to win!

 Excalidraw Proposal Rendering: https://excalidraw.com/#json=sC5spph5Pl5N-gakOGVoD,z0pOg97SMsKWoaxYUjVtcA